 Like the previous versions of the Windows operating system, Windows 10 also ships with a powerful search engine.
-By default, the search engine indexes locations like Start menu, users folder, and OneDrive folder (only offline files).
+By default, the search engine indexes locations like the Start menu, users folder, and OneDrive folder (only offline files).

 Although the built-in search is pretty good, at times, you might see broken shortcuts or deleted files in the search results.
 If the search is not working as expected or not working at all, you can quickly fix search issues either by running the search troubleshooter or manually rebuilding the search index.

 In this guide, we will see how to manually rebuild the search index as well as how to run the built-in troubleshooter to resolve issues related to search in Windows 10.